-Text: So deeply do we care for you that we are determined to share with you not only the gospel of God but also our own selves, because you have become very dear to us.
+Text: So deeply do we care for you that we are determined to share with you not only the gospel of God but also our own selves...
 I Thess.
 2:8

-Let us pray: Holy and Loving God, we thank you that in life and in death we belong to you.
-May we know your embrace in all that life brings.
-And now, may the words of my mouth and the thoughts and meditations of each of our hearts and minds be acceptable in your sight.
+Let us pray: Holy and Loving God, we thank you for the leaders and mentors who share themselves with us, who embrace us, and who delight in our potential.
+And now, may the words of my mouth and the meditations of each of our hearts be acceptable in your sight.
 Amen.